mjegann5/anypoint-data-blind-connector/README.md

 5. Drop the Encrypt / Decrypt operations in your flow

-6. Add the following to the pom.xml
+6. Add the following to the pom.xml.

       ```
       <plugins>